gitterHQ/request-http-cache/README.md

 It is designed to honor the HTTP caching semantics used by the GitHub API and use Conditional Requests, using ETags, for stale responses while correctly handling Vary headers.

-In future, ideally this module would adhere to the HTTP specification and be useable for any API.

 ## Using

 ### Using with an in-memory Backend